rowschool/rowschool.github.io/src/markdown/blog/2019-09-19-basic-definitions.md

 **Sleeping more can also lead to decreased forgetting and greater athletic performance.**

-<ul>  <li style=font-weight: 400;> A classic study showed that after learning nonsense syllables taking a nap helps people to forget less than staying awake does.
+A classic study showed that after learning nonsense syllables taking a nap helps people to forget less than staying awake does.
 Even when tested as little as one hour after learning **participants forgot more syllables if they stayed awake than if they napped during that hour** (Jenkins &amp; Dallenbach 1924).
-Interestingly different types of memory seem to be boosted preferentially during different sleep stages: emotional implicit and procedural memory may be boosted during REM sleep while declarative memory and insight learning may benefit more from SWS. </li>  </ul>  <p>Mah Mah Kezirian and Dement (2011) asked Stanford University **basketball players to extend their nighttime sleep by two hours** to a minimum of ten hours in bed (alone) per night for about six weeks.
-Mah and colleagues found improvement in sprint times free-throw percentage and three-point shot success even though the athletes reported already feeling at the peak of their athletic skill before the start of the study.</p>
+Interestingly different types of memory seem to be boosted preferentially during different sleep stages: emotional implicit and procedural memory may be boosted during REM sleep while declarative memory and insight learning may benefit more from SWS.

+Mah Mah Kezirian and Dement (2011) asked Stanford University **basketball players to extend their nighttime sleep by two hours** to a minimum of ten hours in bed (alone) per night for about six weeks.
+Mah and colleagues found improvement in sprint times free-throw percentage and three-point shot success even though the athletes reported already feeling at the peak of their athletic skill before the start of the study.